tomvredeveld/center-of-pressure-analysis-tool/README.md

 # Introduction
-This Github repository holds a Center of Pressure Analysis tools, which employs clinicians with a webbrowser-based app to calculate frequently used Center of Pressure parameters without knowing about programming languages.
+This Github repository holds a Center of Pressure Analysis tools, which employs clinicians with a webbrowser-based app to calculate frequently used Center of Pressure parameters without the need to know about programming languages.

 ![Screenshot of the analysis tool](/images/screenshot-gui.png) *Screenshot of the analysis tool with an uploaded force plate file, showing the center of pressure in mediolateral and anteroposterior directions*

-With this tool you can select a segment from data obtained with a force plate (e.g. Wii Balance Board) to calculate Center of Pressure (COP) parameters such as standard deviation of displacement in a certain direction or total sway area.
+With this tool you can select a segment from data obtained with a force plate (e.g., AMTI, Kistler, Wii Balance Board) to calculate Center of Pressure (COP) parameters such as standard deviation of displacement in a certain direction or total sway area.
 In day-to-day clinical practice, one may want to indicate postural stability by COP parameters, however, without the need to understand programming languages such as MATLAB, Python or R.

 This tool enables clinicians to upload a `.txt` or `.csv` file which is than plotted and a segment can be selected by choosing timestamps.
-Then, frequently used COP parameters can be calculated.
+Then, frequently used COP parameters can be calculated and a COP trajectory (sway) can be viewed.

 The tool was developed using the `R` language and `Shiny for R`.
 More information on R for Shiny can be found at [rstudio.com](https://www.rstudio.com/products/shiny/)